-The PHA must terminate the lease if any family member fails to sign and submit any consent form s/he is required to sign for any reexamination.
+The PHA must terminate the lease if any family member fails to sign and submit any consent form they are required to sign for any reexamination.
 See Chapter 7 for a complete discussion of consent requirements.

 13-II.C.
 FAILURE TO DOCUMENT CITIZENSHIP [24 CFR 5.514(c) and (d) and 24 CFR 960.259(a)]